Care Guidance

 10. When to seek advice

-If eating changes significantly — for example, consistent refusal of food, difficulty swallowing, or rapid weight loss — it may be appropriate to seek advice from a GP or healthcare professional.
+If eating changes significantly, it may be appropriate to seek advice from a GP or healthcare professional.

 Keep a simple record of what has been happening.
 This makes it easier to explain and helps others understand the situation more clearly.